 - If we focus on perfectionism, we’ll very seldom produce our best work.
 In this example, none of those top posts would have been published.

 - This means we’ll fail to be productive AND fail to ship our most valuable projects.

 How the top producers operate

 Here’s how I’ve found the most productive people operate.
-It’s a process I’ve followed for over 20 years.
-And it’s spectacularly simple:
+It’s a process I’ve followed for years and it’s spectacularly simple.
+It looks like this.